 My mind went back to our school days-from 1971 to 1979, to the times when a cadet with his hands in pockets, was taunted supposedly for playing Pocket Billiards.
 At times they were queried as to which ball is winning – the Right or the Left one.
 Owing to this rigorous discipline instilled during the formative years, even after 37 years since our graduation, mere thought of putting one’s hands in pockets will never occur to our classmates; even in their wildest of dreams.

 A detailed report on the reunion appears on my blog (Please Click here to read).
 If you study all the photographs taken both at formal and informal events, you will hardly observe anyone playing ‘Pocket Billiards’.
-It could all be courtesy the taunts our classmates would have received.
+It could all be courtesy the taunts our classmates received.
 We did not even spare our teachers – especially the new entrants- from similar taunts.